kafuuchiya/KF-Viewer/README.md

     * File upload in different situations, such as **folder** upload or **ZIP** upload.
     * Generate a file named "**delete log.txt**" to record the details when the file is deleted, and then move the deleted file to a folder named "**Recycle Bin**".
 (No need to actually delete the files)

-2. The responsive web design for mobile
+2. Display some related items by searching names

-3. You can search for related files by name and display
+3. The responsive web design for mobile

 ## Introduction
 This project mainly uses a local server to store data.
 Getting data through PHP and SQL statements.